What is Water Cement Ratio?

-- It hydrates the cement, which is an essential chemical reaction for formation of complex silicate crystalline gels that are responsible for the strength of the cement.
+1. It hydrates the cement, which is an essential chemical reaction for formation of complex silicate crystalline gels that are responsible for the strength of the cement.

 How to calculate Water Cement Ratio?

-In order to determine the water-cement ratio for the particular type of aggregates, trial mixes are made keeping in view the water-cement-strength ratios.
+In order to determine the water cement ratio for the particular type of aggregates, trial mixes are made keeping in view the water-cement-strength ratios.

 A lot of data is available on the latter relationship in all works on concrete construction.
 One such relationship is produced below in table as

-The above effect of the decrease in compressive strength with an increase in water cement ratio is also illustrated graphically.
+The above effect of the decrease in compressive strength with an increase in water-cement ratio is also illustrated graphically.

-When this ratio is increased to 0.5, 0.6 and 0.7 etc., The resulting batches of concrete show considerably less compressive strength.
+When this ratio is increased to 0.5, 0.6 and 0.7, etc., The resulting batches of concrete show considerably less compressive strength.

-It has been established from theoretical studies and experimental investigations that for ordinary Portland Cement, “1 part of cement (by weight) will require about 0.25 parts of water (by weight) for complete hydration, setting, and hardening of concrete/mortar.
+It has been established from theoretical studies and experimental investigations that for ordinary Portland Cement, “1 part of cement (by weight) will require about 0.25 parts of water (by weight) for complete hydration, setting, and hardening of concrete/mortar.”

 Naturally, while preparing a concrete mix, this much water is sufficient only for hydration.
 For lubrication and workability of the mix, additional water must be added.

-Most important aspect of this additional (lubricating) water is that it evaporates after the concrete is placed.
+The most important aspect of this additional (lubricating) water is that it evaporates after the concrete is placed.
 Water is also released during compaction.

 Effect of Excessive Water on Concrete-Mix

-Both the above processes (of the escape of additional water) result in voids in the concrete.
+Both of the above processes (of the escape of additional water) result in voids in the concrete.
 And the development of voids always reduces its strength.